‘Gezellig’ or ‘hygge’? The real differences between the Netherlands and Denmark

 Fun tidbit: As a kid, I once told my parents that my favourite thing about vacationing abroad was that we didn’t have to eat rye bread (since it couldn’t be purchased in most places)!
 Now, rye bread is the number one food I miss from Denmark.

-Geographically similar — buuuuut
+Geographically similar — mostly

-As a Dane, I always thought Denmark was a flat, somewhat boring, country geographically.
+As a Dane, I always thought Denmark was a flat, somewhat boring country geographically.
 That was until I arrived in the Netherlands.

 It took a road trip from the Netherlands to Denmark to realise how different the geography actually is — or rather, how flat the Netherlands is.